Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Example 1 Adding a Title

 It is however possible to reliably write a HTML page on-the-fly using JavaScript writeln() statements with parameters passed via the function call.
 The following code demonstrates the technique, adds a title parameter and sets the background colour to black.
 It also centers the graphic giving identical displays with all browsers.
 If the window is open it is brought into the foreground and cleared, if not a new window is opened.
 The HTML is then written on-the-fly by a series of writeln() statements.
-The technique has been tested in Microsoft Internet Explorer 4+, Netscape 4+ and Opera 7+.
-Note - Earlier versions of Opera do not fail but do not display windows opened by JavaScript the same as other windows (one example being is they are without a title) regardless of how the code is created.
-If anyone can report positive or negative results on Version 2 and 3 Browsers or other platforms, in particular Apples, it would be appreciated if you could send me a quick Email.
+The technique was first tested in Microsoft Internet Explorer 4+, Netscape 4+ and Opera 7+.
+Earlier versions of Opera do not display windows opened by JavaScript the same way as other windows regardless of how the code is created.
+This still works with all browsers but the page is not strictly complient with HTML5 as HTML attibutes are used to size the image rather than css

 Code to cut and paste for Advanced Popup with Title